How To Get Mortgage & Buy A House When Self-Employed

 The mortgage application process can seem intimidating for the average prospective home buyer, but even more so if you are self-employed.
 Fortunately, some financial institutions have programs that solve the mortgage mystery for those who work for themselves.
-Let’s take a look at some of the challenges for the self-employed and how to overcome them.
+Let’s take a look at some of the challenges for self-employed individuals to qualify for a mortgage and how to overcome them.

 One of the main obstacles for a self-employed individual seeking a mortgage loan is qualifying income.